Skip to main content

 The learning environment and residential living are central to the University of Dayton experience.

-All housing accommodation decisions are made with respect to medical necessity, regardless of your personal preferences.
-A recommendation from a diagnostician alone does not guarantee a housing accommodation.
-Determinations are made by the Housing Committee, which includes representatives from Disability Services, the Office of Housing and Residence Life, the Health Center, and other consultants as necessary.
+All housing, dining and parking accommodation decisions are made with respect to medical necessity.
+A recommendation from a diagnostician alone does not guarantee a housing, dining or parking accommodation.
+Determinations are issued by the OLR with consultation as needed with the Housing Committee members from the Office of Housing and Residence Life, the Health Center, Administrative Dieticians, the Counseling Center, etc.

 • Jan 15